Along the tracks of Cobb and Co. - The Great Northern Road (Tenterfield to Warwick)

 Edition 2 ...
 152 pages ...
 170+ historical photos

-The old stagecoach has been pushed off the roads by the motor, but the ghosts of the romantic past will ever linger.
-Explore the beginnings of the 'American Telegraph Line of Coaches' that became Cobb and Co.
-John Murray Peck, Freeman Cobb, James Swanton, and John Lamber, as partners, originated Cobb and Co. on the Bendigo road on January 1, 1854—the famous coaching firm whose name and fame afterwards spread all over the five Australian mainland states.
+Embark on a journey into the legendary beginnings of the ‘American Telegraph Line of Coaches’—the enterprise that became Cobb and Co.
+On January 1, 1854, John Murray Peck, Freeman Cobb, James Swanton, and John Lamber launched Cobb and Co. on the Bendigo road, sparking a legacy that would spread across all five Australian mainland states.

-Venture on a journey through the era of coaching, the delivery of Her Majesty's mail, and the advent of the 'iron horse' as you traverse The Great Northern Road, the route from Sydney to Brisbane.
-Delight in the company of the skilled and brave 'whip' (driver) as you make an extended stop in and around Tenterfield, where coaches were often 'bailed up' and robbed by bushrangers.
+Travel through the golden age of coaching, the delivery of Her Majesty’s mail, and the rise of the iron horse, as you journey The Great Northern Road, the historic route connecting Sydney and Brisbane.
+Experience the thrill and danger alongside skilled and fearless whips (drivers) as you make an extended stop in and around Tenterfield, where coaches were frequently ‘bailed up’ and robbed by bushrangers.

-Included are tales of adventure, gold rushes, bushrangers, brave pioneers, drought, death, and flood.
-Cobb and Co. represent "a romance almost as old as Queensland itself, the romance of the famous coaching days of Australia—brave men and horses that made the bush ring with the rattle, trot, trot, clicketty clack of iron-shod wheel and hoof."
+This book brims with tales of adventure, gold rushes, bushrangers, resilient pioneers, drought, death, and flood.
+Cobb and Co. represents "a romance almost as old as Queensland itself"--the rattle, trot, trot, clicketty clack of iron-shod wheels and hooves echoing through Australia’s past.

-Venture on a journey through the era of coaching, the delivery of Her Majesty's mail, and the advent of the 'iron horse' as you traverse The Great Northern Road, the route from Sydney to Brisbane.
-Delight in the company of the skilled and brave 'whip' (driver) as you make an extended stop in and around Tenterfield, where coaches were often 'bailed up' and robbed by bushrangers.
+Travel through the golden age of coaching, the delivery of Her Majesty’s mail, and the rise of the iron horse, as you journey The Great Northern Road, the historic route connecting Sydney and Brisbane.
+Experience the thrill and danger alongside skilled and fearless whips (drivers) as you make an extended stop in and around Tenterfield, where coaches were frequently ‘bailed up’ and robbed by bushrangers.

-Included are tales of adventure, gold rushes, bushrangers, brave pioneers, drought, death, and flood.
-Cobb and Co. represent "a romance almost as old as Queensland itself, the romance of the famous coaching days of Australia—brave men and horses that made the bush ring with the rattle, trot, trot, clicketty clack of iron-shod wheel and hoof."
+This book brims with tales of adventure, gold rushes, bushrangers, resilient pioneers, drought, death, and flood.
+Cobb and Co. represents "a romance almost as old as Queensland itself"--the rattle, trot, trot, clicketty clack of iron-shod wheels and hooves echoing through Australia’s past.